tunv13/video-sharing-project/README.md

 >docker compose up
 >
 Everything is auto run and web will start in port 80 *http://localhost*
+ - You can login by example@example.com / 123123
 ## Run test unit for BE
 You must have stay in folder *backend*
 - Run this command for build image